Medical Director

 Acting as a liaison to community physicians by providing consultation and education to colleagues and attending physicians related to admission criteria for hospice and palliative care

-Acting as medical liaison with other physicians
+Acting as a medical liaison with other physicians

 Providing training regarding the medical aspects of caring for terminally ill patients to physicians, personnel, and volunteers